Teaching Squares Program

 Why was the program created?

 The Teaching Squares Program was developed in the spirit of creating a mutually supportive and engaging community for sharing the joys and challenges of teaching.
-The program runs in both the fall and winter semesters.
+The program runs in the fall only.

 What is the program all about?